 Pipelife is the first company to apply automated 3D printing and software to produce customized manhole and inspection chamber flow profiles for drainage systems.
 After a great deal of development work since the first printer was introduced 1.5 years ago, Pipelife is preparing to roll out 3D printing to the whole Group.
 This will significantly improve efficiency and precision in the production of polypropylene (PP) flow profiles, ensuring clients increased availability and product quality.

-With the fully automated 3D printing technology to produce flow profiles for manhole and inspection chambers, Pipelife can efficiently increase its availability for its clients’ drainage requirements.
+With the fully automated 3D printing technology from Dutch AM system integrator BLOOM Robotics, Pipelife can produce flow profiles for manhole and inspection chambers, and also efficiently increase its availability for its clients’ drainage requirements.
 Thanks to the new 3D printer setup, the company can sequentially produce flow profiles without human interference, producing multiple flow profiles at once.
 Due to the increased production speed and the possibility to run the printer 24/7, it is possible to handle more orders in a shorter period of time.
 Thus, improving drainage services for clients.

-Furthermore, the 3D printer allows Pipelife to provide optimized hydraulics, fully tailored to each project’s specifications.
+Furthermore, the 3D printing system from BLOOM Robotics allows Pipelife to provide optimized hydraulics, fully tailored to each project’s specifications.
 The connected software that had been developed together with Pipelife’s partnering software company calculates and draws a profile within 20 minutes.
 With improved hydraulic characteristics the risk of stagnant storm- or wastewater or even blockages can be significantly reduced.
 Thus, it minimizes the possibility of unexpected additional costs.

 “We are worldwide the first company to introduce 3D printing technology in manufacturing.
 I firmly believe we are setting a new standard for efficient, precise, and safe production.
 Automated 3D printing is a good example of the benefits of industry 4.0 technologies in production,” said Harald Schwarzmayr, CEO at Pipelife.